Website Terms & Conditions and General Terms & Conditions

 Paul is the person to approach with any concerns relating to the welfare of a child at or visiting the circus.

-Paul is contactable via the Box Office and 07973 122144, if he is unavailable, Beau Denning, Georgeta Milutin, Russell Johnson or Martin Burton should be contacted.
+Paul is contactable via the Ticket Office and 07973 122144.
+If he is unavailable, Beau Denning, Georgeta Milutin, Russell Johnson or Martin Burton should be contacted.

 Reports to: Martin Burton, Show Founder